 Alongside Tour de France and Giro d’Italia, Vuelta a España is one of the most important cycling events in the world.
 This fascinating competition is overflowing with heroic feats and high-stakes drama.
 Moreover, as the final grand tour on the professional calendar, there’s another critical aspect to the event; it represents the last great opportunity for an ambitious cyclist to make an impact on the world stage – or bounce back from a disappointing season.

-As the competitors line up for the first stage of La Vuelta at Malaga on the Costa del Sol on 25 August, Continental begins its first year as an official sponsor.
+It will be the second year that we are an official sponsor.
 And seven of the 22 World Tour teams will compete using racing tyres from the Competition Pro LTD series.
 Handmade with care and dedication at the Continental factory in Korbach, Germany, these racing tyres offer impressively low rolling resistance plus high grip and puncture resistance.

 The wheels of the pro riders aren’t the only tyres emblazoned with the yellow Continental logo.
 The official La Vuelta vehicles for the race director, medical staff, timekeeper, and service are also equipped with special-edition motorbike and passenger car tyres from Continental, like the PremiumContact 6.
 The drivers of the official vehicles at La Vuelta have a highly demanding job, and the braking ability of their tyres is of paramount importance.
 That's why they rely on Continental tyres to ensure safety for both cars and bicycles at the event.